cosmos/cosmos-sdk/docs/architecture/adr-065-store-v2.md

 ### Neutral

-* Keeping IAVL as the primary committment data structure, although drastic performance improvements are being made
+* Keeping IAVL as the primary commitment data structure, although drastic performance improvements are being made

 ## Further Discussions

+### Module Storage Control

+Many modules store secondary indexes that are typically solely used to support client queries, but are actually not needed for the state machine's state transitions.
+What this means is that these indexes technically have no reason to exist in the SC layer at all, as they take up unnecessary space.
+It is worth exploring what an API would look like to allow modules to indicate what (key, value) pairs they want to be persisted in the SC layer, implicitly indicating the SS layer as well, as opposed to just persisting the (key, value) pair only in the SS layer.

 ### Historical State Proofs

-It is not clear what the importance or demand is within the community of providing committment proofs for historical state.
+It is not clear what the importance or demand is within the community of providing commitment proofs for historical state.
 While solutions can be devised such as rebuilding trees on the fly based on state snapshots, it is not clear what the performance implications are for such solutions.